air quality index prediction

 In the feature importance graph, AQI was the most important feature.
 We did a stress test to see model performance without this key feature.

-- Model: Random Forest Regressor
+- model: Random Forest Regressor

-- Data: Daily averages of major air pollutants
+- data: Daily averages of major air pollutants

-- Goal: Next-day AQI prediction
+- goal: Next-day AQI prediction

-- Result: Strong general accuracy (R² ≈ 0.86) on seen data; reduced accuracy during unmodeled festival events
+- result: Strong general accuracy (R² ≈ 0.86) on seen data; reduced accuracy during unmodeled festival events